Doomlazer/EQ1-CDR/README.md

 142.SCR & HEP
 380.SCR & HEP
 381.SCR & HEP
-Official Sierra patches, present in the root of the CD-ROM.
+Official Sierra patches, present in the root of the CD-ROM, are all intergrated into the project.
-*In blue, patches modified for debugging purposes.

 5.SCR
 Allows to correct the missing sentence in the inventory,